-In his 4 March 21 blog post, he mentioned that his liquid net worth (excl properties/CPF) continues to hit an all time high of more than $1.8 millions due to injection of salary/bonus and vested stock option.
+In his 4 March 21 blog post, he mentioned that his liquid net worth (excl properties/CPF) continues to hit an all-time high of more than $1.8 million due to the injection of salary/bonus and vested stock option.

 In his 2 Jan 21 blog post, he mentioned that his Investment Portfolio valuation on 31st Dec is $1.023 million (gain 0.8%, +6.36% inclusive of dividend).
 FY2020 Investment Portfolio Dividend/Interest collected in 2020: $56K.

-In his 2 Jan 21 blog post, he mentioned that his portfolio consist mainly of dividend seeking Property(REIT), O&G, and Finance(Euro) counters which did not fare too well in 2020.
-In the last few month, he has been doing a lot of portfolio rebalancing by selling almost all his high risk O&G MLP and low grade REITs counters which resulted in a huge realized loss of 52k.
-In replacement, he has bought mostly large cap index stock from LSE and HKSE and some ETF from SGX which helped to narrow the losses in 2020.
-Overall transactions have resulted in more 1/2 million of investment sold and bought which was quite a nerve racking experience to him.
-The entire 2020 pandemic crisis actually taught him a lesson to buy only quality company and not to chase after high yield.
-He hopes the new portfolio will be more resilient in 2021 even though he knows that he still have some risky counters to trim.
+In his 2 Jan 21 blog post, he mentioned that his portfolio consists mainly of dividend seeking Property(REIT), O&G, and Finance(Euro) counters which did not fare too well in 2020.
+In the last few months, he has been doing a lot of portfolio rebalancing by selling almost all his high-risk O&G MLP and low-grade REITs counters which resulted in a huge realized loss of 52k.
+In replacement, he has bought mostly large-cap index stock from LSE and HKSE and some ETF from SGX which helped to narrow the losses in 2020.
+Overall transactions have resulted in more than 1/2 million of investment sold and bought which was quite a nerve-racking experience to him.
+The entire 2020 pandemic crisis actually taught him a lesson to buy only quality companies and not to chase after high yield.
+He hopes the new portfolio will be more resilient in 2021 even though he knows that he still has some risky counters to trim.

 See below for his annual dividend payout through the years.